 First, a client application must enable users to use or change information.

-Second, there must be a cloud or on-premise server that includes databases with information users interact with.
+Second, a cloud or on-premise server must include databases with information users interact with.

 One example is a warehouse application that allows users to change the number of parts left.
 Once the user inputs the new data, the application sends those changes to the database located on the server side and makes changes according to the user input.
 Still, what will happen when there is no Internet connection?
 Let’s check this out.